psyraxaus/Prosim2GSX/memory-bank/progress.md

 - 🔄 Evaluating the performance impact of the event aggregator system under heavy load

 ## Planned Features
-- 📋 Adding more detailed logging for loadsheet generation to aid in troubleshooting
+- 📋 Adding more detailed logging for service state transitions
 - 📋 Exploring potential improvements to error handling for edge cases
+- 📋 Implementing automated testing for core components
+- 📋 Extending automation to cover push-back, de-ice, and gate selection services
+- 📋 Implementing performance metrics to monitor service response times
+- 📋 Enhancing the event filtering system to reduce unnecessary UI updates
+- 📋 Optimizing the monitoring interval for different types of datarefs based on criticality
-- 📋 Updating documentation to reflect the simplified approach to loadsheet generation
+- 📋 Extending the event aggregator system to cover more aspects of the application
 - 📋 Implementing additional event types for other state changes in the system
+- 📋 Optimizing event publishing frequency for different types of events
+- 📋 Implementing event filtering to reduce unnecessary UI updates
+- 📋 Evaluating the performance impact of the event aggregator system under heavy load
+- 📋 Identifying additional Prosim datarefs that could benefit from the subscription system
 - 📋 Extending the dataref subscription pattern to other simulation variables
 - 📋 Optimizing the monitoring interval for different types of datarefs
 - 📋 Implementing priority levels for different dataref monitors
-- 📋 Extending the callback pattern to other parts of the application
 - 📋 Optimizing performance of the callback system
-- 📋 Further improvements to service state synchronization
-- 📋 Implementing automated testing for core components
-- 📋 Extending automation to cover push-back, de-ice, and gate selection services
-- 📋 Implementing performance metrics to monitor service response times
 - 📋 Implementing a more sophisticated logging system with filtering and rotation
 - 📋 Enhancing the theme system to support more customization options
 - 📋 Improving the first-time setup experience with more guidance